|

 born in Kingston upon Thames and enlisted in Canterbury,

 but lived in Dover.
-He was
+In 1911 he was serving with 2nd

 Dover, and they had four sons serving.